vlasopoulos/FullStackMovieDatabase/README.md

 `spring.datasource.jdbc-url=jdbc:postgresql://localhost:5432/movie_database`

+To download/update the data click the `Update database` button in the About page.

 ---
 The backend is written in Java using the Spring Boot framework and connects to the Postgres database using JDBCTemplate.
 It's containerized in docker with docker-compose using the postgres image for the database and a custom image that runs the app.